October 1, 2024

 Security Services Response and Investigation

-When a missing student report is made to Security Services, Security Services will commence an investigation, including a reasonable search based on available information.
+When a missing student report is made to Security Services, the Director or their designee will commence an investigation, including a reasonable search based on available information.
 At a minimum, a proper investigation will include gathering information from the person who made the report, attempting to contact the missing student via phone, text, and email, and for on-campus students, performing a health and welfare check in the student’s room.

 Depending on the circumstances, a reasonable search may include (but is not limited to) review of dorm access and meal swipe history, security camera review, area search, and speaking with roommates or others.
 Security Services may engage other university offices, as appropriate, concerning this investigation.